 Online training modules as part of Spark's continuous education programme are used to educate all staff about the Code of Ethics and how to apply it.
-We reinforce this training through regular in person sessions and broader internal communication (emails and intranet articles) across the business.
-We also embed relevant aspects of the Code into Spark "plays".
+We reinforce this training through regular one-on-one sessions and broader internal communication (emails and intranet articles) across the business.
+We also embed relevant aspects of the Code into Spark 'plays'.
 Plays are one-page online guides on how to carry out common activities at Spark.
-Training on the Directors' Code of Ethics is coordinated by the Company Secretary.
+The Directors' Code of Ethics is provided to new Directors as part of their induction.